N0obCoding/Introduction-to-the-web/http/readme.md

 		This status code is primarily intended to be used with the Link header, letting the user agent start preloading resources while the server prepares a response.

   * 2xx : Success
+	* 200 OK
+		The request has succeeded.
+The meaning of the success depends on the HTTP method:
+			GET: The resource has been fetched and is transmitted in the message body.
+			HEAD: The entity headers are in the message body.
+			PUT or POST: The resource describing the result of the action is transmitted in the message body.
+			TRACE: The message body contains the request message as received by the server

+	* 201 Created
+		The request has succeeded and a new resource has been created as a result.
+This is typically the response sent after POST requests, or some PUT requests.

+	* 202 Accepted
+ 		The request has been received but not yet acted upon.
+It is noncommittal, since there is no way in HTTP to later send an asynchronous response indicating the outcome of the request.
+It is intended for cases where another process or server handles the request, or for batch processing.

+	* 203 Non-Authoritative Information
+ 		This response code means the returned meta-information is not exactly the same as available from the origin server, but collected from a local or a third-party copy.
+This is mostly used for mirrors or backups of another resource.
+Except for that specific case, 200 OK response should be preferred instead of this status.

+	* 204 No Content
+ 		There is no content to send for this request, but the headers may be useful.
+The user-agent may update its cached headers for this resource with the new ones.

+	* 205 Reset Content
+		Tells the user-agent to reset the document which sent this request.

+	* 206 Partial Content
+		This response code is used when the Range header is sent from the client to request only part of a resource.

   * 3xx : Redirection
   * 4xx : Client Errors
   * 5xx : Server Errors